pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I  had a busy couple of weeks!
 I had a lot of things going on at work and school!

 ## Knock them dead!
----
-Ana: I've got a great new design ready to go!

-Bob: Great!
-Looks good!
-That should knock 'em dead!

----
 ## Make yourself at home
----

-Ana: Hi Bob!
-Thanks for inviting me over!

-Bob: Come on in!
-Make yourself at home.

-Ana: Hey, is that a bottle of red wine?

-Bob: Sure, help yourself!

----
 ## Break a leg!
-Ana: Good luck at your performance tonight!

-Bob: Ana!
-It's bad luck to wish an actor good luck before a show!

-Ana: Oh right!
-Break a leg!

 ## Cut The Mustard
 Meaning: To cut the mustard is to meet a required standard, or to meet expectations.